MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 Depending on your business situation, you can define multiple source lists and use them as needed.

-For example, in your strategy definition, you can include all the sources where fulfillment will occur.
+For example, in your strategy definition, you can include all the sources where fulfillment occurs.
 For your business constraints, you can use a different source list.
 You can also define different maximum distance constraints for retail stores and warehouses, and restrict partial fulfillment for only your retail stores.

 The **Manage** page shows active source lists (**Source Lists \> Manage**).
 To create a new source list, select **New**.
-Enter a name that will help you easily identify the source list, and then add new or existing sources on the **Sources** tab.
+Enter a name that helps you easily identify the source list, and then add new or existing sources on the **Sources** tab.
 To remove a source from a source list, select the source on the **Sources** tab, and then select **Remove**.

 ### Constraints